RavenProject/Ravencoin/roadmap/README.md

 .FIRST
 apple

-The RVN used to issue assets will be sent to a burn address, which will reduce the amount of RVN available.
+The YAI used to issue assets will be sent to a burn address, which will reduce the amount of YAI available.

-Asset transfers require the standard RVN transaction fees for transfer from one address to another.
+Asset transfers require the standard YAI transaction fees for transfer from one address to another.

 #### Metadata (Complete)